WestfW/Duino-hacks/README.md

 ## SAMD_Explorer
 Allows the examination of the internal state of a SAMD chip.
 In theory, this should be a library; it has a non-blocking CLI interface that could be called from a normal user sketch.
 Not yet, though.

+## ARM_Explorer
+Allows the examination of the internal state of an ARM chip.
+Like SAMD_Explorer, but mostly focused on generic ARM functionality for CM4 (currently Renesas R4A as used on "Uno Minima R4"

+## SingleNeo
+Function and demo for driving the single neopixel present on some newer boards, using samd21 or rp2040